wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-v12-upgrade.md

 ## Move your databases into an elastic database pool

-In the [Azure preview portal](https://manage.windowsazure.cn/) browse to the V12 server and click **Add pool**.
+In the [Azure Management Portal](https://manage.windowsazure.cn) browse to the V12 server and click **Add pool**.

 -or-

 If you see a message saying **Click here to view the recommended elastic database pools for this server**, click it to easily create a pool that is optimized for your server's databases.
-For details, see [Recommended elastic database pools](/documentation/articles/sql-database-elastic-pool-portal#recommended-elastic-database-pools).
+For details, see [Recommended elastic database pools](/documentation/articles/sql-database-elastic-pool-portal/#recommended-elastic-database-pools).

 ![Add pool to a server][7]